digitalcytometry/cytospace/README.md

     cytospace(..., mean_cell_numbers=mean_cell_numbers)
 ```

+## CytoSPACE outputs
+CytoSPACE will produce four output files be default.
+1. ```FILE NAME``` Heatmaps of cell type assignments within the ST sample.
+Along with a plot showing the total number of cells mapped to each spot, these will show the number of cells per cell type mapped to each spot.
+2. ```FILE NAME``` This file will provide the assigned locations of each single cell mapped to ST spots.
+As some cells may be mapped to multiple locations depending on the size of the input scRNA-seq set, new cell IDs (`UniqueCID`) are assigned to each cell and given in the first column.
+The second column includes original cell IDs (`OriginalCID`); the third includes assigned spot IDs (`SpotID`); the fourth and fifth columns respectively include  `row` and `column` indices of the corresponding spots; and then optionally, the sixth and seventh columns include `coord_x` and `coord_y` of the corresponding spots if these details were provided in the initial Coordinates file.
+3. ```FILE NAME``` This file gives the raw number of cells of each cell type per spot by `SpotID` as well as the total number of cells assigned to that spot.
+4. ```FILE NAME``` This file gives the fractional abundance of cell types assigned to each spot by `SpotID`.

 ## Example datasets for running CytoSPACE
 For users to test CytoSPACE, we have included files for two example runs:
 1. A melanoma scRNA-seq atlas by Tirosh et al (<a href="https://www.science.org/doi/10.1126/science.aad0501?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed" target="_blank">Science, 2016</a>), and a melanoma specimen profiled by the legacy ST platform (Thrane et al, <a href="https://aacrjournals.org/cancerres/article/78/20/5970/631815/Spatially-Resolved-Transcriptomics-Enables" target="_blank">Cancer Research, 2018</a>).
 This example is very quick to run, and a good test case to make sure that CytoSPACE is running as expected.